Heckler & Koch G11: History and development

-On 28 October 1980, NATO approved the standardization (STANAG 4172) of 5.56×45mm NATO as second small caliber cartridge for use within the alliance.
+On 28 October 1980, NATO approved the standardization (STANAG 4172) of 5.56×45mm NATO as the second small caliber cartridge for use within the alliance.

 Up to 1982, changes were made following the test.
-The caliber changed to 4.7x21 mm for Prototype 6.
+The caliber changed to 4.7×21mm for Prototype 6.
 The conventional nitro-cellulose propellant was replaced by High Ignition Temperatures Propellant (HITP) based on Octogen.
 The barrel received polygonal rifling.
 The rifle case received a design by a dedicated designer.
 This Prototype 13 became the attention of the numerous media and press.
 It's supposed to be the first version entering the Advanced Combat Rifle (ACR) program.

-Meanwhile, development shifted yet again to the new caliber 4.73x33mm (DM11) in a telescoped form.
+Meanwhile, development shifted yet again to the new caliber 4.73×33mm (DM11) in a telescoped form.
 In 1984, the Gesellschaft für hülsenlose Gewehrsysteme (GHGS), founded by H&K GmbH and Dynamit Nobel AG, completed a license agreement for a custom version (worth US$3.8 million) with the U.S. Department of Defense and for the adoption of caseless ammunition with the Bundeswehr and NATO.

 On December 8, 1986, Hensoldt was ready to deliver the final "Zieloptik ZO 1".

 The G11 K1 (K for Konfiguration) production model was completed in March 1987.
 Field test and troop trials began in June with the Bundeswehr in Hammelburg and lasted until January 1989.
 It achieved a 100% higher Ph than the G3.
 The final development of the ammunition was completed toward the end of 1988 with the same dimensions as 4 years earlier.
 In March 1989, the first Operator´s Manual was made for the G11 K1 for the ACR evaluation.
 By then, work had already started on the G11 K2.
 On March 3, 1989, the first five ACR units were shipped to the Aberdeen Proving Ground.
 In May, H&K began to instruct the testers on how to operate the weapon.

 In April 1990, the FODTP certified the G11 for use with the Bundeswehr.
 In May 1990, Tilo Möller, then H&K chief of R&D, presented the G11 to military dignitaries.
 At the same time, the Cabinet of Germany confirmed questions by the Bundestag about the signing of a contract in early 1990 for the adoption of the G11 and that it is part the budget (Haushalt 1990 EPL 14).
 If it is adopted, the front line troops would receive it first.
 Adoption numbers would be guided by yearly planned G3 replacement numbers up to the year 2002.
 The volume of a contract for the Bundeswehr alone was to cover 300,000 units worth 2.7 billion DM.
 The Cabinet of Germany confirmed that 30 million DM were reserved in the 1989 budget and another planned for the 1990 budget.